CPH-SEC/CPH-SEC.github.io/cphsec_howtowrite.md

 ### <a id="Template"></a>The Markdown Template

-MarkDown is to documents what HTML is for web pages i.e. a markup language or as wikipedia desribes it:
+MarkDown is to documents what HTML is to web pages i.e. a markup language or as wikipedia desribes it:

 > "Markdown is a lightweight markup language with plain text formatting syntax.
 It is designed so that it can be converted to HTML and many other formats using a tool by the same name.
 Markdown is often used to format readme files, for writing messages in online discussion forums, and to create rich text using a plain text editor.
 As the initial description of Markdown contained ambiguities and unanswered questions, many implementations and extensions of Markdown appeared over the years to answer these issues."
 Wikipedia¹